-Note: (1) Range of background overburden water quality from 1997 to 2016 for monitors 2b-91, 9-96 and 14b-01.
-(2) Range of background overburden water quality from 2008-2016 for monitors 12b-00, 16b-08, 18b-08, 19b-08, 20b-08 and 23b-12
+Note: (1) Range of background overburden water quality from 1997 to 2017 for monitors 2b-91, 9-96 and 14b-01.

-For the SWM pond samples at TP1 (out), the PWQO was exceeded for total phosphorus for all 11 of the 2017 events, iron for nine monitoring events, zinc for six monitoring events and phenol for five events.
-The PWQO for total phosphorus, iron, phenols and zinc have routinely to occasionally been exceeded at this location in the past.
+(2) Range of background overburden water quality from 2008-2017 for monitors 12b-00, 16b-08, 18b-08, 19b-08, 20b-08 and 23b-12 total phosphorus, iron, phenols and zinc have routinely to occasionally been exceeded at this location in the past.
 The elevated total phosphorus is a result of former surrounding land use and not a result of operations at the site.
 Elevated zinc, total phosphorus and iron concentrations appear to be related to external factors since background surface water have also exceeded PWQO for these parameters.
 Metals are a common contaminant from roadway runoff.
 Elevated phosphorus is typical in rural and urbanized areas.
-The 2017 TP1 (out) concentrations are within the range of historic background overburden quality.
-2017 indicator parameter concentrations are within the range of background surface water concentrations at EPTS-01.
-Comparing the water quality at TP1 (out) to EPTS-01 per sampling event, TP1 (out) concentrations were generally higher than background EPTS-01 concentrations except for alkalinity and magnesium during all eleven 2017 sampling events, calcium, potassium, chloride and sodium (five events each) and one event for boron.
+The 2018 March sodium and December chloride concentrations were higher than overburden background ranges, possibly due to road salt influences.
+The 2018 December chloride concentration was also higher than historic concentration observed at this location.
+All other leachate indicator parameter concentrations were within background overburden ranges.
+The 2018 TP1 (out) concentrations are within the range of historic background overburden quality.
+Comparing the water quality at TP1 (out) to EPTS-01 per sampling event, TP1 (out) concentrations were generally higher than background EPTS-01 concentrations for boron (all events), potassium (11 events), sodium (7 events), chloride (6 events), phenols and calcium (5 events each) and alkalinity (2 events).
 Baseline water quality information collected prior to building the WRIC had historically shown elevated total phosphorus concentrations and occasional elevated phenols, sodium, magnesium and potassium concentrations.
-Therefore, the elevated parameter results are due to the effects of former land use and not a result of operations at the site.
-Elevated parameter concentrations are not attributed to the site operations as site handling and maintenance practices would deter potential surface water influences
+Therefore, the elevated parameter results appear to be due to the effects of former land use and not a result of operations at the site.
+Elevated parameter concentrations are not attributed to the site operations as site handling and maintenance practices would deter potential surface water influences.

-2017 parameter concentrations at TP1(out) and EPTS-01 were within the range of historic concentrations.
 The SWM Pond shows slightly elevated sodium and chloride concentrations suggesting road salt influences from the adjacent access road.